-Also, Stick Men rehearsed in my hometown for a couple of days prior to the tour.
-A very good time was had, and for me it was — once again — a reminder of how special these people are.
-I’m so grateful for their friendship and the musical moments that we share.
-Here are some more snapshots from our time together (click on the pictures to enlarge).
+To top it all off, Stick Men rehearsed in my hometown for a couple of days before hitting the road.
+We had a wonderful time, which served as yet another reminder of how special these people are.
+I am incredibly grateful for their friendship and the musical moments we share.

 I’m looking forward to more adventures!